-Humidity detection.
-We evaluated the detection of the system in different humidity environments.
+Humidity Detection: We evaluated the detection of the system in different humidity environments.
 We placed the books in the humidity box and selected two humidity sensors with different prices for comparison.
 As shown in Fig. 18, we tested under 10 different humidity environments, and the experimental results show that the accuracy of our system is much higher than that of low-cost sensors, and the performance of high-end sensors that sell for 200 dollars is comparable.

-Fig. 18: Humidity detection estimation error at different levels.
+Fig. 18.
+Humidity detection estimation error at different levels.

-B. Impact of other factors
+B. Impact of Other Factors

-Effect of group sampling.
-To address differences in paper placement, we use multiple sets of sampling features to reduce the effect of random paper placement.
+Effect of Group Sampling: To address differences in paper placement, we use multiple sets of sampling features to reduce the effect of random paper placement.
 We use one, two, and three sets of feature vectors to train the neural network.
 The experimental results are shown in Fig. 19(a).
 Among them, We found that the classification and recognition accuracy of RFbook increases with the increase in the number of groups and feature vectors used, which proves that the grouping strategy is effective.

-Effect of distance.
-The distance between the antenna and the tag will affect the RSS and Phase readings and thus affect the recognition results.
+Effect of Distance: The distance between the antenna and the tag will affect the RSS and phase readings and thus affect the recognition results.
 We conduct experiments at different distances to test the effect on the robustness of RFbook.
-We placed the antennas at six different distances from the tag array, 10cm, 13cm, 16cm, 19cm, 22cm, and 25cm.
+We placed the antennas at six different distances from the tag array, 10, 13, 16, 19, 22, and 25 cm.
 In Fig. 19(b).
-We found that the detection performance of RFbook is the best when the distance is 16cm, and when the distance exceeds 22cm, the detection performance will decrease.
+We found that the detection performance of RFbook is the best when the distance is 16 cm, and when the distance exceeds 22 cm, the detection performance will decrease.
 The main reason is that RSS readings exhibit logarithmic decay as the antenna gets farther from the tag array, making the target features less obvious than the ambient noise.
 Finally, the system has a more flexible space in the choice of distance.

-Effect of the number of tags.
-We further explore the impact of the number of tags on RFbook.
+Effect of the Number of Tags: We further explore the impact of the number of tags on RFbook.
 For each tag deployment, we use 30 books to collect data 50 times in the tag column.
 Then use the collected data to train again and use the trained model to evaluate the impact of the number of tags.
-The experimental results are shown in the Fig. 19(c).
+The experimental results are shown in Fig. 19(c).
 It can be seen that more tags can provide the system with richer book feature information.
 But when the number of tags exceeds 30, the improvement is not obvious.
 Therefore, considering our experimental results, we finally use an array of 30 tags.

-Effect of environment.
-We selected four potential usage scenarios for RFbook: library, classroom, restaurant, and coffee shop.
+Effect of Environment: We selected four potential usage scenarios for RFbook: 1) library; 2) classroom; 3) restaurant; and 4) coffee shop.
 The multipath effects in libraries and classrooms are mainly caused by static objects, and the multipath effects in restaurants and cafes are mainly affected by human activities.
-In each environment we collected 20 samples and built a new dataset.
-For these four different scenarios, RFbook maintains an accuracy rate of more than 96%, as shown in the Fig. 20(a).
+In each environment we collected 20 samples and built a new data set.
+For these four different scenarios, RFbook maintains an accuracy rate of more than 96%, as shown in Fig. 20(a).
 The experimental results show that RFbook can still maintain robustness in various environments.
 This is due to the fact that the system focuses on paper and its features, while the antenna is always aimed at the tag array, reducing interference from surrounding objects.